Mingo-Kun/superior-agent-247/README.md

 ## Key Features
 - **Real-time Data Processing**: Utilizes WebSocket connections for continuous market data (candles) and private account updates (equity, positions, orders).
 - **AI-Driven Analysis**: Employs an LLM (via OpenRouter) to analyze a combination of news sentiment (from RSS feeds), technical indicators, and insights learned from past trade performance (`learning_insights`).
+The LLM provides a trading signal (Long, Short, or Hold) and can recommend leverage, take profit, and stop loss percentages.
 - **Automated Trade Execution**: Places trades automatically on Bitget via their REST API based on the LLM's signals.
+Supports market orders with optional Take Profit and Stop Loss.
 - **Dynamic Risk Management**: Implements dynamic trade sizing based on account equity and pre-defined risk percentages.
-Includes stop-loss and take-profit mechanisms.
+Includes stop-loss and take-profit mechanisms placed as position TP/SL orders after the main trade.
-- **Comprehensive Logging**: Maintains detailed logs for all operations, including trade history (`trade_history.json`) and general bot activity (`bot.log`).
+- **Comprehensive Logging**: Maintains detailed logs for all operations, including trade history (`trade_history.json`), general bot activity (`bot.log`), and detailed trade events (`trade_events.log`).
 - **Asynchronous Architecture**: Built with Python's `asyncio` for efficient handling of WebSocket communications and concurrent tasks.
 - **Configurable Parameters**: Easily adjustable settings for API keys, trading instruments, candle intervals, risk parameters, and RSS feed sources via a `.env` file and script constants.
 - **Learning from Past Trades**: Analyzes `trade_history.json` to generate `learning_insights` (e.g., average PnL, win/loss rates) which are then fed back into the LLM to potentially improve future trading decisions.